TelerikAcademy/JavaScript-OOP/Topics/02. Closures-and-Scope/README.md

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true, style:'font-size:0.85em' } -->
 <!-- # Scope -->
 - Scope is a place where variables are defined and can be accessed
-- JavaScript has only two types of scopes
+- JavaScript has only two types of scopes (pre ES2015)
   - **Global scope** and **function scope**
     - **Global scope** is the same for the whole web page
     - **Function scope** is different per function